Virginia lawmakers to weigh Youngkin’s changes to hemp bill

 Among the parents pushing Youngkin for changes was Lisa Smith, whose 23-year-old daughter has a life-threatening form of epilepsy.

 Smith said her daughter’s quality of life improved tremendously from taking a CBD oil purchased from a Colorado-based company.
-But after the company warned it wouldn’t be able to ship her any product if the bill were signed, Smith reached out to her representatives, House Speaker Todd Gilbert, and Youngkin’s office and his wife, whom she met at a campaign event.
+But after the company warned it wouldn’t be able to ship her the product if the bill were signed, Smith reached out to her representatives, House Speaker Todd Gilbert, and Youngkin’s office and his wife, whom she met at a campaign event.
 The governor’s office called to hear her concerns.

 Smith said the bottle she orders for her daughter has 216 milligrams of THC — which would run afoul of the original bill — but so much CBD that there would be no mind-altering effects from drinking the whole thing.